JPMorgan: Navigating The Apocalypse In A Brink's Truck (NYSE:JPM)

 Almost half of that $60 billion was just credit card balances coming down.
 Economy-wide there was a decline of $125 billion in credit card balances since the end of 2019 through June, and it turns out that Chase was 22% of that.

 Absent PPP, every one of these categories is off by a lot, none more than credit card balances.
-At first I assumed some of this was seasonal, but in 2019, June balances were higher than December balances.
+At first, I assumed some of this was seasonal, but in 2019, June balances were higher than December balances.

 Card traffic matches our macro consumption and card repayments story, down 20% from December, or -$58 billion.
 To pull out seasonality, card payments were down 16% YoY.
 All but $2 billion of that was from consumer credit cards, down 27% since December and -23% YoY.